jC3rny-TerraformModules/kubectl-release/README.md

 # kubectl-release
-Terraform module that manages Kubernetes resources via kubectl
+Terraform module that converts various sources into raw yaml and manages them via kubectl.